benauthor/bfh/README.md

 # 70.71067811865476
 ```

-BFH is a library for mapping schemas to other schemas.
-The use of explicit schema objects is *totally optional*... a mapping can be used without input and output schemas.
+BFH is a DSL for mapping blobs to other blobs.
+It can map dict-ish or object-ish things... as long as you got names and the names got values, you can whack it into shape.
+The use of explicit schema objects is *totally optional*... a mapping can be used without input and output schemas... the names in the mapping are all you *really* need.
 Viz.

 ```python